 GDPR (General Data Protection Regulation)

-Because the General Data Protection Regulation (GDPR) comes into effect in the UK, unifying the law across Europe.
+The General Data Protection Regulation (GDPR) comes into effect in the UK on the 25th May this year, unifying the law on Data Protection across Europe.

 GDPR is new legislation to replace the UK Data Protection Act.
-It adds huge legal responsibility for the safe use of data directly onto your shoulders, which any business owner ignores at their peril.
+It adds huge legal responsibility for the safe use of personal data directly onto your shoulders, ensuring the safety of personal data is taken seriously.

 - What is GDPR?